webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Oratory.md

 ---
 aliases:
 - Oratory
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/4
+- Ability/Tier/Mid
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Social
 ---

-### Oratory
+## Oratory

-(4 Intellect points)
+>4  Intellect

-When speaking with a group of intelligent creatures that can understand you and aren’t hostile, you convince them to take one reasonable action in the next round.
+When speaking with a group of intelligent creatures that can understand you and aren't hostile, you convince them to take one reasonable action in the next round.
 A reasonable action should not put the creatures or their allies in obvious danger or be wildly out of character.
 Action.